timsneath/msdocs-sdkapi/sdk-api-src/content/guiddef/ns-guiddef-guid.md

 ## -description

 A GUID identifies an object such as a COM interfaces, or a COM class object, or a manager entry-point vector (EPV).
-A GUID is a 128-bit value consisting of one group of 8 hexadecimal digits, followed by three groups of 4 hexadecimal digits each, followed by one group of 12 hexadecimal digits.
+A GUID is a 128-bit value consisting of one group of 8 hexadecimal digits, followed by two groups of 4 hexadecimal digits each, followed by one group of 12 hexadecimal digits.
 The following example GUID shows the groupings of hexadecimal digits in a GUID: 6B29FC40-CA47-1067-B31D-00DD010662DA.

 The **GUID** structure stores a GUID.